Health Services Administration (MHSA)

 For electronic transcripts, send to:

 Current résumé of work experience.
-Executive MHSA students are required to have five or more years of healthcare experience, or similar.
+Executive MHSA students are required to have one or more years of healthcare experience, or similar.

 Two letters of recommendation from professional and/or academic sources, including one from a current or former employer who can assess your potential for success in this program.